The following is a guest post. If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting Guidelines.

-Once people reach their mid fifties, they finally start seeing the light at the end of the tunnel.
+Once people reach their mid-fifties, they finally start seeing the light at the end of the tunnel.
 It’s around this time that they start to plan for what they’ll do once they retire, imagining lazy afternoons on the golf course or having lunch with friends.
 They often envision the trips they’ll take with spouses and all the wonderful extra time they’ll spend with their family.

 But what if you haven’t started saving yet?
 What if you’re in your forties and had to pull your retirement investments due to personal commitments or the weakened economy?
 Well, you’re not alone.
 The Employee Benefit Research Institute reports that 60 percent of all workers today who were born between 1946 and 1964 have saved less than $100,000 for retirement.

+It’s best to begin saving for retirement in your 20s.
+But that’s not always an option.
+Here’s how to save for retirement after 40 years old.
 If you fall into that 60 percent, you’re likely wondering how you’ll ever make it through retirement age and stressing about the dollar signs.
 Here are some tips, compiled just for you.

 Reassess Your Priorities

 Once you’ve decided to get serious about your retirement fund, the first thing you should do is reassess your life priorities.
 What is your overall goal for the next 20 years?
-What would you like to be doing with your daily live in 20 years?
+What would you like to be doing with your daily life in 20 years?
 Part of this reassessment should involve taking that information and looking to the future to help you decide whether the things you’re currently spending you’re money on are in line with those things.

 Do you really need that second house in Florida?
 Do you have to drive a Lexus or would a Chevy work just fine?
 Deciding what’s most important to you will make it easier to make hard and fast decisions down the road.